-- How can I reach a doctor after hours?
+- How can I reach you after hours?

-- Who will see me when you are on vacation?
+- Who will see me when you’re away?

 - Who else will be on my health care team?

-- May I bring someone with me to my appointments?
+- Can I bring someone with me to my appointments?

 It’s helpful to ask around about a doctor’s reputation, but in the end, trust your gut.
 You should feel comfortable not only with your doctor’s ability to treat your cancer but also with how he or she treats you as a person.
 Can you talk with this doctor?
 Does he or she listen to you?
 If it doesn’t feel right, keep looking.